The Spectacular Now: Critical response

 The Spectacular Now was warmly received at the 2013 Sundance Film Festival.
-On Rotten Tomatoes the film has an approval rating of 91% based on 168 reviews, with an average rating of 7.78/10.
+On Rotten Tomatoes the film has an approval rating of 92% based on 169 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads, "The Spectacular Now is an adroit, sensitive film that avoids typical coming-of-age story trappings."
 On Metacritic the film has a score of 82 out of 100, based on 42 critics, indicating "universal acclaim".

-Roger Ebert, in one of the last reviews of his life, awarded the film a full four stars, stating in his review:
+Roger Ebert, in one of the last reviews of his life, awarded the film the last four stars in his life, stating in his review:

 Here is a lovely film about two high school seniors who look, speak and feel like real 18-year-old middle-American human beings.
 Do you have any idea how rare that is?
 They aren't crippled by irony.
 They aren't speeded up into cartoons.
 Their sex lives aren't insulted by scenes that treat them cheaply [...]
 What an affecting film this is.
 It respects its characters and doesn't use them for its own shabby purposes.
 How deeply we care about them.
 Miles Teller and Shailene Woodley are so there.
 Being young is a solemn business when you really care about someone.
 Teller has a touch of John Cusack in his Say Anything period.
 Woodley is beautiful in a real person sort of way, studying him with concern, and then that warm smile.
 We have gone through senior year with these two.
 We have known them.
 We have been them.

 Richard Roeper of the Chicago Sun-Times also gave the film four stars out of four, describing it as "the best American movie of the year so far".
 He summarized his review by adding: "The Spectacular Now will bring you back to that time in your life when you were trying to soak in every moment, because everyone told you there's nothing better than your last year in high school."
 In The Hollywood Reporter, critic Todd McCarthy called the film "a sincere, refreshingly unaffected look at teenagers and their attitudes about the future...
 Ordinary in some ways and extraordinary in others, The Spectacular Now benefits from an exceptional feel for its main characters on the parts of the director and lead actors."